FROM THE DESK OF THE ARCHBISHOP AND APOSTOLIC HEAD

 “But in every prayer and supplication let your petitions be made known to God, with thanksgiving” (Philippians 4:6).

-In time of trouble we must not grumble or be downhearted; God forbid!
+In times of trouble, we must not grumble or be downhearted; God forbid!
 We must rather be patient and cheerful, “giving thanks to God always in everything” (Ephesians 5:20).

 Let us pray: Father in heaven, thank You for opening the eyes of our hearts so that we can, first of all, see You and then see every good thing You have in store for us.
 We look to You with an attitude of faith and expectancy and believe that You are at work in us.
 Continue to open doors for us and keep us in your perfect love in Jesus’ name!
 Amen.